fs-c/maniac/README.md

 ## Building from Source

+_Remember that you do not have to build `maniac` from source -- for most users the binaries in the [releases](https://github.com/LW2904/maniac/releases) section will be sufficient._

-On Linux, requires you to do `apt install build-essential libxtst-dev libx11-dev`.
+On Ubuntu, requires you to do `apt install build-essential libxtst-dev libx11-dev`.

 On Windows, requires `make` (or `mingw32-make`), `cmake` and `mingw-w64` (mostly for their `libwinpthread` implementation).
 Install